York city walls: Bootham Bar

+In the 14th century, a portcullis and barbican were added to the bar and its height increased to accommodate them.
+The gateway was damaged in the English Civil War siege of 1644 but repaired a year later.
+The barbican, and a section of wall, were demolished to make way for the construction of St Leonards Place in the 1830s.

+Currently, the bar has doorways on the first floor and three windows to the northeast lighting the second floor.
+The portcullis slot is still visible but blocked and the portcullis itself is fixed into its current position.
+The southwest doorway has remained unchanged, but there was one to the west which is now marked by a low recess in the room's wall.
+The original entrance would have been from an adjoining house.
+Access is by a stone staircase to the first floor situated in St Leonard’s Place.

 Monk Bar

 This four-storey gatehouse is the tallest and most elaborate of the four, and was built in the early 14th century.
 It was intended as a self-contained fort, and each floor is capable of being defended separately.
 The current gatehouse was built to replace a 12th-century gate known as Munecagate, which stood 100 yd to the north-west, on the site of the Roman gate porta decumana – that location is indicated by a slight dip in the earth rampart.
 From 1993 to 2020, Monk Bar housed a museum called the Richard III Experience at Monk Bar and today, it retains its portcullis in working order.

 Walmgate Bar

 Most of Walmgate Bar was built during the 14th century, although the inner gateway dates from the 12th century.
 It was originally called Walbegate, the word Walbe possibly being an Anglo-Scandinavian personal name.
 The Bar's most notable feature is its barbican, which is the only one surviving on a town gate in England.
-It also retains its portcullis and has reproduction 15th century oak doors.
+It also retains its portcullis and has reproduction 15th-century oak doors.
 On the inner side, an Elizabethan house, supported by stone Tuscan order columns (originally of Roman origin but modified in 1584), extends out over the gateway.
 The house was occupied until 1957.

 The Bar has been repaired and restored many times over the years, most notably in 1648, following the 1644 Siege of York in the English Civil War when it was bombarded by cannon fire, and in 1840 after it had suffered years of neglect.
-It was also damaged in 1489 when, along with Fishergate Bar, it was burnt by rebels who were rioting over tax raises.
+It was also damaged in 1489 when, along with Fishergate Bar, it was burnt by rebels who were rioting over tax rises.